LeCoupa/awesome-bootstrappers/README.md

 * [Gorgias.io](https://gorgias.io/): Gorgias is a customer support helpdesk specially designed for Shopify stores.

+* [iAdvize](https://www.iadvize.com/en/): Imagine a scalable community of experts, passionate about your brand, and products.
+Now imagine a platform to connect these experts to your customers in real time, via messaging, 24/7.

 * [Intercom.com](https://www.intercom.com/): Modern messaging for sales, marketing and support – all on the first platform made with customers in mind.

+* [Livechat Inc](https://www.livechatinc.com/): The fastest way to help your customers.
+Start chatting with visitors who need your help using a free 30-day trial.

+* [Olark](https://www.olark.com/): Make your business human with the world’s simplest live chat software.

+* [Tidio](https://www.tidiochat.com/): Never leave your customer without an answer.
+No matter how they reach out.

+* [Zendesk Chat](https://zopim.com/): Talk to your customers in real-time.
+Live chat is the fastest way to engage your customers.